- Video: Chikungunya in Children – Symptoms & Treatment

 - The virus can be detected in 3 days by sampling the viral culture.

-- The virus can be detected by the first week of the illness through viral RNA.
+- It can be detected by the first week of the illness through viral RNA.
 Samples must be collected during the first week after the onset of symptoms.

 - Serological tests such as enzyme-linked immunosorbent assays and RT-PCR samples can be used for genotyping and detecting the virus.